awesome-graphql-space/lina/README.md

 * [O] Server Side Subscriptions

 ## Contribute
-We are ambitious, we are talented, we don't believe in impossible and we are happy people, if you want to contibute just react out to [Manjula Dube](https://twitter.com/manjula_dube) or [Rex Raphael](https://twitter.com/rex_raph).
+We are ambitious, we are talented, we don't believe in impossible and we are happy people, if you want to contribute just reach out to [Manjula Dube](https://twitter.com/manjula_dube) or [Rex Raphael](https://twitter.com/rex_raph).

 ## Support